Helmet Safety for Youth

 Changes for Cyclists:

 • If you're riding your bicycle 30 minutes before dusk until 30 minutes after dawn or any time when the light is insufficient and the weather is not favorable, you need to use a white light on the front of your bike and a red light or reflector on the back of your bicycle.
-There's a set fine of $110 for people who don't have their bike properly lit.
+There's a set fine for people who don't have their bike properly lit.

 Changes for Drivers and Passengers of Motor Vehicles: